damiendeville/LPTHW/NOTES.md

 ##### Study Drills
 1. No mistakes made.
-2. Went thourh and commented code in ex9.0.py
+2. Went though and commented code in ex9.0.py

 ----